 Click the plus sign on an export flow step to configure additional options for your flow's behavior.

 - Click the calendar icon to override the integration flow schedule for this export.
 If this flow has been scheduled to run at specific intervals at the integration level, you can open the Flow schedule override page to use a different scheduling strategy for this export.
-See Flow schedules.
+See Override flow schedule.

 - Transform your export data to accommodate future flow steps.
 See Transform your data records.